annacuomo/Anna_PostDoc_notebooks/CheatSheets/cheatsheet_pipeline_workflows.md

 Cromwell is set up to work well on the cloud (e.g., pipelines from the Broad Institute largelt use WDL / cromwell / Terra), but it is a bit more complicated to set up on non-cloud high perfomance computing systems like the Garvan's HPC.

-First, download/install cromwell (instructions [here](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/)).
+First, download/install cromwell (instructions [here](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/)) from [here](https://github.com/broadinstitute/cromwell/releases/tag/80).

 Second, you need a qsub specific config file like [this one](https://github.com/annacuomo/CellRegMap_pipeline/blob/main/qsub.conf) (thanks to Michael Geaghan).